A Tunnel in the Sky

 Buy Discount Armageddon from Bookshop or Amazon.
 A purchase through our links may earn us a commission.

 Seanan McGuire's second urban fantasy series, InCrytid, began with Discount Armageddon in 2012.
 At this time the series totals thirteen books, with another due out next March.
 The series as a whole has been a Hugo finalist twice, in 2018 and 2020.
 When I began my reviews of her October Daye books, I compared that series to the Dresden Files and Lost Girl.
 InCryptid is more like Grimm, only instead of the protagonist being a police detective, Verity Price is a cryptozoologist by trade and family tradition, but she makes her living as a waitress at a strip club.
 Under the assumed name of Valerie Pryor she competes in ballroom dancing contests, and is a former contestant on the reality TV competition show "Dance or Die."
 She says dancing is just as good at keeping her in fighting shape as other types of exercise.
-In addition to being strong and flexible, she is also proficient in many weapons.
+In addition to being strong and flexible, she is also proficient with many weapons.

 I also said October Daye had a bit of Buffy snark, but now the snark is ramped up about ten notches, plus there is more sex, nudity, and profanity.
 The "uniform" Verity (Very) has to wear at Dave's Fish and Strips is very skimpy, but not as skimpy as Dave would prefer.
 She continually has to rebuff his requests that she switch from waitress to stripper.
 Very is human, but almost all the other employee's at the club are cryptids.
 Dave is a bogeyman, who mostly stays in his office in dark mode.
 Other waitresses are a dragon princess named Candice, the Lesser Gorgon Carol, and Ista, a Waheela.
 Ryan, the bouncer, is a Tanuki.
 All of this is taking place in Manhattan, but most of the Price family live near Portland, Oregon.
 They are all cryptozoologists, with some of the family being adopted cryptids, and one aunt is a ghost.
 Going back several generations, the family had once been part of a group of cryptid hunters known as the Covenant of St. George, but splintered off from them when they decided not all cryptids were harmful, in fact some were beneficial to the environment, and no threat to humanity.